studiometa/js-toolkit/packages/docs/guide/recipes/counter-component/index.md

     name: 'Counter';
   }
 }

 ```
-Add your newly created componant to the app file to mount it:
+Add your newly created component to the app file to mount it:

 ```js